ErpNetDocs/tech/advanced/calculated-attributes/QA/HowToCheckIfACustomPropertyHasValue.md

 - 50: cast CustomProperty1 to string

-#### Property Type is 'Picture'
+#### Property type is 'Picture'

-If the Property Type of the particular custom property is 'Picture' use the following expressions:
+If the property type of the particular custom property is 'Picture', use the following expressions:

 ```
 10: IIF EXP:20 CONST:'null' CONST:'not null'